 Oaths – Paladin Subclasses

 For some classes, a series of strong subclass options adds a lot of depth and flavor to an already strong character option.
-For other classes – like the monk – an otherwise fun class is largely bogged down by weak archetypes.
+For other classes – like the 5e monk – an otherwise fun class is largely bogged down by weak archetypes.
 The paladin definitely falls into the first group.
 In fact, there is not a bad option in the bunch.
-Below, we’ll review all of the oaths available to the paladin.
+Below, we’ll review all of the best paladin oaths available.

 Oath of Conquest